-Despite some statements emphasising the potentially pro-competitive aspects of non-structural remedies, in recent years both antitrust agencies have demonstrated a strong (and growing) trend of disfavouring the use of conduct remedies to resolve competitive concerns.
-For instance, in 2018, 10 of the 11 FTC merger enforcement actions that settled involved divestitures (albeit with some conduct remedy components) to resolve competitive concerns.
-On the other hand, the FTC imposed non-structural remedies alone in only one merger, which was vertical.
+Despite some statements emphasising the potentially pro-competitive aspects of non-structural remedies, in recent years both antitrust agencies have demonstrated a strong trend of disfavouring the use of conduct remedies to resolve competitive concerns.
+For instance, in 2019, seven of the 10 FTC merger enforcement actions that settled involved divestitures (albeit with some conduct remedy components) to resolve competitive concerns.
+On the other hand, the FTC imposed non-structural remedies alone in only three transactions - one was a vertical merger and another was a joint venture's purchase of bankruptcy assets.
 The current leaders of the DOJ and FTC have publicly stated that the agencies will approach conduct remedies with heightened scepticism - even in vertical mergers.
+In July 2020, the DOJ did, in fact, require divestitures to address horizontal and vertical concerns relating to the merger of United Technologies Corporation and Raytheon Company, and the Manual is clear that the DOJ would do so in purely vertical mergers in the future.